openSUSE/landing-page/README.md

 - Preprocesses and minifies the Vendor's CSS into one file.
 - Minifies all .JS files into one file.
 - Watches all changes on CSS and JS files and compiles them on the go, so you dont need to compile manually as you work on the UI.
+- And runs a local instance in your localhost:8000

 Just clone the repo and run gulp: